mengstr/cpm8266/README.md

 export ESP8266SDK=/opt/esp-open-sdk
 export ESPPORT=/dev/ttyUSB0
 ```
-Then just do a `make full` to compile and upload to the
+Then just do a `make full` to compile it all and upload to the ESP.
-ESP.

 ### Folder contents
 - *CPM22/* The Z80 assembly sources for CP/M 2.2